JoshOBrien/exiftoolr/README.md

 The **exiftoolr** package provides a thin wrapper around a local installation of [ExifTool][ExifTool-home], giving users easy access to ExifTool functionality from within R. The package can be configured to use an already existing ExifTool installation.
-Alternatively, the utility function `install_exiftool()`, run just once following package installation, can be used to download and install the most up-to-date version of ExifTool into the **exiftoolr** package directory.
+Alternatively, running the function `install_exiftool()` just once following package installation will download and install the most up-to-date version of ExifTool into the **exiftoolr** package directory.

 A simple call to `exif_read()` will then read metadata from one or more image or other files into a `data.frame` with one column per